Zacks: Brokerages Anticipate Johnson & Johnson (NYSE:JNJ) Will Announce Quarterly Sales of $21.82 Billion

-Equities research analysts expect Johnson & Johnson (NYSE:JNJ) to report sales of $21.82 billion for the current quarter, according to Zacks.
-Four analysts have issued estimates for Johnson & Johnson’s earnings, with estimates ranging from $21.44 billion to $22.05 billion.
-Johnson & Johnson reported sales of $20.75 billion during the same quarter last year, which would suggest a positive year over year growth rate of 5.2%.
-The company is expected to report its next quarterly earnings report before the market opens on Tuesday, January 26th.
+Brokerages predict that Johnson & Johnson (NYSE:JNJ) will announce sales of $21.82 billion for the current fiscal quarter, according to Zacks.
+Four analysts have made estimates for Johnson & Johnson’s earnings, with estimates ranging from $21.44 billion to $22.05 billion.
+Johnson & Johnson posted sales of $20.75 billion during the same quarter last year, which suggests a positive year-over-year growth rate of 5.2%.
+The firm is expected to report its next quarterly earnings results before the market opens on Tuesday, January 26th.

-On average, analysts expect that Johnson & Johnson will report full year sales of $81.93 billion for the current fiscal year, with estimates ranging from $81.55 billion to $82.16 billion.
-For the next year, analysts expect that the firm will report sales of $88.67 billion, with estimates ranging from $87.57 billion to $90.10 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of research analysts that cover Johnson & Johnson.
+According to Zacks, analysts expect that Johnson & Johnson will report full-year sales of $81.93 billion for the current financial year, with estimates ranging from $81.55 billion to $82.16 billion.
+For the next year, analysts anticipate that the business will post sales of $88.67 billion, with estimates ranging from $87.57 billion to $90.10 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for Johnson & Johnson.

-Johnson & Johnson (NYSE:JNJ) last issued its earnings results on Sunday, October 18th.
-The company reported $2.20 EPS for the quarter, beating the Zacks’ consensus estimate of $1.98 by $0.22.
+Johnson & Johnson (NYSE:JNJ) last released its quarterly earnings results on Sunday, October 18th.
+The company reported $2.20 earnings per share for the quarter, beating analysts’ consensus estimates of $1.98 by $0.22.
 Johnson & Johnson had a net margin of 21.01% and a return on equity of 34.64%.
-The business had revenue of $21.08 billion for the quarter, compared to the consensus estimate of $20.15 billion.
-During the same quarter last year, the firm posted $2.12 EPS.
-The business’s revenue for the quarter was up 1.7% compared to the same quarter last year.
+The company had revenue of $21.08 billion during the quarter, compared to the consensus estimate of $20.15 billion.
+During the same period in the previous year, the business earned $2.12 earnings per share.
+The firm’s quarterly revenue was up 1.7% on a year-over-year basis.

-In other Johnson & Johnson news, COO Michael E. Sneed sold 54,662 shares of the business’s stock in a transaction dated Wednesday, December 9th.
-The stock was sold at an average price of $152.93, for a total transaction of $8,359,459.66.
-Following the sale, the chief operating officer now owns 110,741 shares in the company, valued at approximately $16,935,621.13.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Company insiders own 0.27% of the company’s stock.
+In other Johnson & Johnson news, COO Michael E. Sneed sold 54,662 shares of the business’s stock in a transaction on Wednesday, December 9th.
+The shares were sold at an average price of $152.93, for a total transaction of $8,359,459.66.
+Following the sale, the chief operating officer now owns 110,741 shares of the company’s stock, valued at $16,935,621.13.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders own 0.27% of the company’s stock.

-Several large investors have recently modified their holdings of JNJ.
-Natixis lifted its position in shares of Johnson & Johnson by 298.8% in the 3rd quarter.
-Natixis now owns 1,761,993 shares of the company’s stock valued at $262,326,000 after acquiring an additional 1,320,224 shares in the last quarter.
-BlackRock Inc. increased its stake in shares of Johnson & Johnson by 0.6% in the second quarter.
-BlackRock Inc. now owns 193,714,044 shares of the company’s stock worth $27,242,005,000 after acquiring an additional 1,168,129 shares during the last quarter.
-Voloridge Investment Management LLC raised its holdings in shares of Johnson & Johnson by 167.3% during the third quarter.
-Voloridge Investment Management LLC now owns 1,854,450 shares of the company’s stock worth $276,091,000 after acquiring an additional 1,160,773 shares in the last quarter.
-Polar Capital LLP raised its holdings in shares of Johnson & Johnson by 657.6% during the third quarter.
-Polar Capital LLP now owns 1,207,177 shares of the company’s stock worth $179,725,000 after acquiring an additional 1,047,825 shares in the last quarter.
-Finally, Boston Partners boosted its position in Johnson & Johnson by 16.1% during the third quarter.
-Boston Partners now owns 6,862,037 shares of the company’s stock valued at $1,021,620,000 after purchasing an additional 949,327 shares during the last quarter.
-Institutional investors and hedge funds own 61.26% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of JNJ.
+Principal Financial Group Inc. grew its stake in shares of Johnson & Johnson by 3.6% during the second quarter.
+Principal Financial Group Inc. now owns 4,445,049 shares of the company’s stock worth $625,108,000 after buying an additional 152,640 shares during the last quarter.
+Horizon Investments LLC grew its stake in shares of Johnson & Johnson by 41.7% in the second quarter.
+Horizon Investments LLC now owns 75,251 shares of the company’s stock worth $10,583,000 after purchasing an additional 22,137 shares during the last quarter.
+Tiemann Investment Advisors LLC grew its stake in shares of Johnson & Johnson by 2.9% in the second quarter.
+Tiemann Investment Advisors LLC now owns 18,148 shares of the company’s stock worth $2,552,000 after purchasing an additional 517 shares during the last quarter.
+X Square Capital LLC grew its stake in shares of Johnson & Johnson by 1.8% in the second quarter.
+X Square Capital LLC now owns 4,409 shares of the company’s stock worth $619,000 after purchasing an additional 77 shares during the last quarter.
+Finally, Federated Hermes Inc. grew its stake in shares of Johnson & Johnson by 13.5% in the second quarter.
+Federated Hermes Inc. now owns 772,268 shares of the company’s stock worth $108,604,000 after purchasing an additional 91,927 shares during the last quarter.
+61.26% of the stock is currently owned by hedge funds and other institutional investors.

 The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 9th.
-Stockholders of record on Tuesday, February 23rd will be issued a dividend of $1.01 per share.
-This represents a $4.04 annualized dividend and a dividend yield of 2.52%.
-The ex-dividend date is Monday, February 22nd.
-Johnson & Johnson’s dividend payout ratio is 46.54%.
+Shareholders of record on Tuesday, February 23rd will be paid a dividend of $1.01 per share.
+The ex-dividend date of this dividend is Monday, February 22nd.
+This represents a $4.04 dividend on an annualized basis and a dividend yield of 2.52%.
+Johnson & Johnson’s payout ratio is presently 46.54%.

 About Johnson & Johnson